Latest on asylum seekers at Leyland Hotel as first families fleeing Ukraine move in

 During their stay, they will be provided with food, washing and bathing materials and a laundry service, as well as small cash allowances.

-The Council said it is not directly involved in the set up or the day-to-day running of the hotel, but said it’s doing what it can to help those housed there.
+The Council said it is not directly involved in the set up or the day-to-day running of the hotel, but said it is doing what it can to help those housed there.

-This includes ‘welfare packs’ and free access to the Council-run Leyland Leisure Centre in Lancastergate to help “encourage physical activity and positive health and wellbeing”.
+This includes providing them with ‘welfare packs’ and “access to in-house activities to encourage physical activity and positive health and wellbeing”.
+However, the Council has made it clear that it is not providing free access to Leyland Leisure Centre nor is the leisure suite in the Leyland Hotel open for use by those staying there.

 The authority said it will remain in daily contact with the hotel and work alongside police, the NHS and Lancashire County Council to make sure everything is ‘running smoothly’.